mailcow/mailcow-dockerized-docs/docs/i_u_m/i_u_m_install.en.md

 The database will be initialized right after a connection to MySQL can be established.

 Your data will persist in multiple Docker volumes, that are not deleted when you recreate or delete containers.
 Run `docker volume ls` to see a list of all volumes.
-You can safely run `docker-compose down` without removing persistent data.
+You can safely run `docker compose down` without removing persistent data.